gadingyuwono/risolweb/README.md

 The language is intentionally used to match the target audience and local customers.
 Non-Indonesian users may use a translator if needed, as all product information and ordering instructions are tailored for the local context.

+Approximately 80% of this website’s code was generated using AI-powered Vibe Coding.
+This means most of the HTML, CSS, and JavaScript were produced automatically based on instructions, with minimal manual coding.

 ## Products & Pricing

 | Variant           | Description                                                                               | Price   |